IMRCLab/pololu-rs/docs/quickstart.md

 - Prepare the Trajectory:
     - Change the name of the corresponding robot configuration file in folder `cfg` to `ROBOTCFG.CFG` and paste the tuned robot configuration file into a micro sd card.
 Please **DO NOT CHANGE** the name of the configuration file, the file system depends on the file name to distinguish configuration file from other files.
     <!-- Where does the file come from, is it just in the workspace???-->
     - Change the trajectory file name to `TRJ0001.JSN` and paste it into a micro sd card.
+Your trajectory file should be in the same format as the [provided ones](https://github.com/IMRCLab/pololu3pi2040-rs/tree/main/TRAJs).
 Please **DO NOT CHANGE** the name of the trajectory file, the file system depends on the file name to distinguish trajectory file from other files.
     <!-- Same question here, we should also put in a file with "trajectory generation"

     Where are the files located -> pointer -->